microsoft/charticulator.com/_tutorials/tutorial4.md

     - timeBegin: 14.69
       timeEnd: 18.29
       text: |
-        Set the stroke color of the cricle to White
+        Set the stroke color of the circle mark to White

     - section: |
         # Group the Glyphs